Andrew Vesay on the evolving cyber security landscape.

 A: The first thing is a strong champion who appreciates not only the value of a governance program to managing things down at the working level, but also how it helps executives make good decisions.
 That champion is critical to the success of the program.

 It also means executives who will listen to what that champion has to say.
 Because they don’t want to be the executive that’s getting walked out because of an unpatched server or a flaw we didn’t know about.
 The days of “we didn’t know” are gone.
 You have to know your environment.
 You have to have someone who understands the business impact of what good governance means.

 This can be business-changing when you really understand where the right places are to apply funds and energy to reducing risk, it’s ground-breaking for businesses.

-A: I think there’s a big hole in the industry where people know they need a governance program, they know they need data, but how do you put it all together?
+A: I think there’s a big hole in the industry where people know they need a better cyber program, they know they need data, the view, the application and the processes, but how do you put it all together?
 And that’s the hard part, and that’s where Iceberg has proven itself to be really good.
 Even for me as a former Iceberg customer, Iceberg did it for me, and it was a big part of my success.
-It’s very exciting to come to work with the team that was really part of my career success.

 You can reach Andrew at email@example.com.